romanpitak/romanpitak.github.io/_posts/2014-11-27-volume-control-keyboard-shortcuts.md

     I never even noticed them being there until it&nbsp;grew too nasty to look at and&nbsp;I&nbsp;had to have it incinerated and I&nbsp;bought a&nbsp;new&nbsp;one.
     A&nbsp;normal, cheapish, office-grade keyboard.
 It&nbsp;dawned on&nbsp;me soon after.
     I'll have to&nbsp;change the&nbsp;volume by&nbsp;clicking on&nbsp;the&nbsp;tray icon and&nbsp;scrolling like a&nbsp;peasant in&nbsp;the&nbsp;middle ages.
-    I&nbsp;decided to&nbsp;deal with it and&nbsp;soon found a&nbsp;viable solution.
+    I&nbsp;decided to&nbsp;deal with it and&nbsp;soon found a&nbsp;viable solution

 ---